Before You Sign Up

 When will the trials take place?

-• Trial 2: May to September 2027 (subject to Ofgem approval) — expands to SP ENW and National Grid Electricity Distribution’s (NGED) licence areas
+• Trial 2: May to September 2027 subject to Ofgem approval a second trial will expand the eligible area to include SP Electricity North West’s (SP ENW) and National Grid Electricity Distribution’s (NGED) licence areas

 Will taking part change my energy tariff?